Excerpt from The Ultimatum

-Way back during the first block, Jered had nearly dropped it, given up the loot in the hopes that Scummy would be
+During the first block, Jered had nearly dropped it, given up the loot in the hopes that Scummy would be

 satisfied and not come after him.
-But from what Jered had heard about Scummy, retrieving the goods
+But from what Jered had heard about the creep, retrieving the goods wouldn’t

+be enough.
 During the past three months Jered had learned that revenge was the motivating factor on the streets.
-You do

 The street’s form of honor.
-It didn't help that Jered was skinny, looking more wimpy than tough.
+It didn't help that Jered was skinny and looked more wimpy than tough.

 A lady walking on the sidewalk at the end of the alley hesitated and pulled up, as if she saw something coming.

 A half-closed dumpster stood across the alley.
-He jumped down from the truck, crossed the alley, tossed the
+Jered jumped down from the truck, crossed the alley, tossed the

-CD box inside the dumpster, hauled himself up and over the edge, and fell into the garbage.
+DVD player inside the dumpster, hauled himself up and over the edge, and fell into the garbage.
 He couldn’t

-reach the lid to shut it and didn’t want to risk the noise, so he scrambled under the half that was closed, pulling the
+reach the lid to shut it and didn’t want to risk the noise, so he scrambled under the half that was closed, pulling

 Within seconds he heard footsteps and huffing.